 The twin communication support structures(towers) will be located just past the top of Hidden Peak, off Limekiln Rd in the Town of Inlet, south of downtown.

 Where is the money coming from?

 Funds have some from federal grants, local and county municipalities and most importantly, from you the public.
 Our crowdsourced campaign has met its goals to get this project started.

 Will the tower need line of sight?

-No, not for emergency communication purposes on VHF radio frequencies, but it will be line of sight for much of Fourth Lake and to Raquette Lake.
+No, not for emergency communication purposes on VHF radio frequencies, but it will be line of sight for most of the Fulton Chain of lakes and Limekiln Lake areas

 Isn’t Old Forge building a new tower, why do we need one in Inlet?